tox-dev/tox/docs/config.rst

     .. note::

-      Leaving this unset will cause an error if the package under test has a different python requires than tox itself and tox is installed into a python that's not supported by the package.
-For example, if your package requires python 3.9 or later, and you install tox in python 3.8, when you run a tox environment that has left this unspecified tox will use python 3.8 to build and install your package which will fail given it requires 3.9.
+      Leaving this unset will cause an error if the package under test has a different Python requires than tox itself and tox is installed into a Python that's not supported by the package.
+For example, if your package requires Python 3.9 or later, and you install tox in Python 3.8, when you run a tox environment that has left this unspecified tox will use Python 3.8 to build and install your package which will fail given it requires 3.9.

 .. conf::